How to Write a Satire Essay: Guide and Examples

 - Tone: Harsh, angry, morally indignant, bitter

-- Goal: Moral condemnation, exposure of serious injustice or corruption
+- Goal: Moral condemnation, exposure of serious injustice

 - Mode: Savage irony, devastating exaggeration, allegorical critique